 Opera lovers will be enticed by renowned Glyndebourne Opera House (3m), its summer season (May-September) hosting 5 or more innovative productions.
 If you like to wash your Opera down with good Champagne, award winning ‘Breaky Bottom Vineyard’ (10m) is set in the Ouse Valley, and the younger venture of ‘Rathfinny Wine Estate’ (6m) with its excellent wine, visitor centre and good food should suit.

-Add to the above superb walking, swimming, sailing, fishing, paragliding, serious art galleries, etc you will discover East Sussex has much to offer keeping the most demanding holiday maker stimulated.
-If it’s just peace and quiet you seek, we can do that too!
+Add to the above superb walking, swimming, sailing, fishing, paragliding, serious art galleries, etc you will discover East Sussex has much to offer.

-Food supplies: There are excellent farmers markets in Lewes (Friday) and Hailsham (second Saturday in the month), and the Laughton village shop is a treasure, well supplied and very friendly service.
-Plus enjoy a basket of seasonal produce from Graham’s organic vegetable garden when available.
+There are excellent farmers markets in Lewes (Friday) and Hailsham (second Saturday in the month), and the Laughton village shop is a treasure, well supplied and very friendly service.
+Waitrose and Tescos are a short drive away in Lewes.
+Enjoy a basket of seasonal produce from Graham’s organic vegetable garden when available.